Open-Markets-Initiative/wireshark-lua/README.md

 |Miax | Mach | Tom | 1.9.0|
 |Miax | Mach | cTom | 1.1.0|

+Note: Some packets contain enough information to programmatically determine the correct protocol specification.  *Some do not.*  If you add multiple dissectors to your plugins folder, wireshark will dissect each "conversation" based on the first matching protocol.

 ## Development

 Updates are greatly appreciated; however, this entire repository is source generated...including the words you are reading right now.
 Code generation requires a slighty different workflow.
-The recommended process is to post a copied script with suggested edits and explanation.
+The recommended process is to post a dissector script with suggested edits and explanation.
 If the changes are applicable to some or all protocols, we will update the model and regenerate.

 Note: The dissector model is still in beta and subject to rapid development.